jerry81/codeingame/AI/G10-CodersOfTheRealm/notes.md

 - each turn write PUT x y rotation
   - rotation: 0,1,2,3 - right, below, left, above
 and then PICK tileId

+# immediate easy improvements

+- fill in the remaining vertical line
+- pick items with more total crowns.